Questions About Functional Limits in a Disability Claim

 Contact Our Disability Lawyers for Help

 Obtaining Social Security Disability benefits can be difficult for applicants who suffer from a severe disability.
-If you or a loved one needs legal assistance with a Social Security Disability application, contact Lynch Law Firm for qualified representation.
+If you or a loved one needs legal assistance with a Social Security Disability application, contact Lynch Law Firm, PC for qualified representation.

 We can discuss your disability and the impairments you suffer during a free, no obligation consultation.
 We work on a contingency fee basis, which means you only need to pay us if we help you get the benefit you need.